 We were rolling out the dough to make Hamentaschen, the traditional cookie for Purim.
 It’s a celebration described in the book of Esther, commemorating how God delivered His people from annihilation through the bravery and obedience of a young queen who put herself in danger and stood up for her people.

-So, we make these cookies every year, roll out the dough, cut the circles, fill them with apricot and strawberry preserves and then shape into a triangle.
+So, we make these cookies almost every year, roll out the dough, cut the circles, fill them with apricot and strawberry preserves and then shape into a triangle.

 Covered in flour and sticky with preserves, I may not have been in the best shape to answer deep philosophical, spiritual, and historical questions.
 And yet, what better time than when your child asks and when Scripture isn’t just read in a cold and academic way, but rolled out into cookies?